In this Udacity Front End Nanodegree review, I will talk about its syllabus in depth along with some pros and cons.

 The next step is to install and configure Webpack on your computer, also you will be taught how installing different types of plugins can extend the functionality of Webpack.

 Learn how to cache server data and website functionality with the help of a Service Worker.

 The next lesson teaches you to use Sass-controlled stylesheets by configuring Webpack.

-Here you will understand the benefits and uses use cases for Sass. also will learn to create CSS variables with Sass.
+Here, you will understand the benefits and use cases for Sass.
+Also, you will learn to create CSS variables with Sass.